- Yes

 Guidance

-The GBU-53/B uses a tri-mode seeker combining imaging infrared, mmw radar, and GPS aided inertial navigation.
+The GBU-53/B uses a tri-mode seeker combining imaging infrared, mmw radar, Semi-active laser, and GPS aided inertial navigation.
 These sensors are fused to allow autonomous target acquisition and tracking in all weather conditions, including rain, smoke, dust, and battlefield obscurants.

 The weapon supports Fnf operation and is capable of engaging moving targets without external designation after release.
 Two-way datalink functionality allows limited in-flight target updates and retargeting prior to terminal phase.